SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_otaf/readme.md

 ### 3.4 Bare Metal Support

 This application supports only bare metal environment.
-By default, the application project files (Keil and Simplicity studio) are provided with bare metal configuration in the release package.
+By default, the application project files (Keil and Simplicity studio) are provided with bare metal configuration in the SDK.

 ## 4. Application Configuration Parameters